 • To convene and facilitate collaborative efforts for idea and issue exchanges among consumers, families, service and support providers, and other stakeholder groups.

 • To identify needs and gaps in policy, practices, and research and work to collaboratively develop viable solutions to advance person-centered living for all long-term services and supports.

 • To serve as a resource of educational materials for consumers, families, providers, and other stakeholders.

 • To monitor and respond to national issues that affect consumers’ choices and rights.

 • To ensure that the organization is financially secure, well managed and successful in achieving its annual goals.

 CCAL was founded in 1995 as the only national assisted living consumer organization.
 Recognized by the IRS as a 501 (c)3 tax-exempt organization, CCAL became the nationally recognized voice of consumers of assisted living.
-CCAL’s board of directors and advisory board have always represented a broad range of expertise, experiences and perspectives, and have included consumers, consumer advocates, public policymakers, assisted living staff, health professionals, and researchers.
+CCAL’s board of directors and advisory board represent a broad range of expertise, experiences and perspectives, and include consumers, consumer advocates, public policymakers, assisted living staff, health professionals, and researchers.
 This diversity of perspectives helps ensure that CCAL’s policies and positions are relevant and well-informed to ensure its efforts are meaningful and realistic.